What is Exception Report: A Comprehensive Guide

 - Accuracy: They help avoid mistakes, like when numbers don’t add up in the financial reports.

-- Compliance: Exception reports make sure companies follow all the rules and don’t miss important deadlines.
+- Compliance: It make sure companies follow all the rules and don’t miss important deadlines.

 Types of Exception Reports